anm-spa/CDSSA/README.md

 1. SSA - It is implemented as an LLVM pass to transform any LLVM IR program to the SSA form
 2. WCCPhi - It is a Clang-based program analysis tool that computes control dependencies, weak control closure, and phi nodes (required for SSA computation)

+Both are implemented and tested in LLVM/Clang version 11.

+<h3> Setup of SSA and WCCPhi </h3>